nmihayl/igraiigri-rewrite/README.md

 ## Contributing

+There are different ways to contribute to this project:

+- The biggest helping hand you can provide is by contributing to the database categorizations and verifications of games.
+You can Git clone this repository and work on the SQLite file.
+For guidelines for this process, refer to the next paragraph.

-If you want to contribute, feel free to Git clone this repository and continue the work in the database.
-The `cat-template.ods` document lists all categories as they appear on the site and how they should appear in the database file.
-If you finish a subcat, mark the corresponding field in the first row with a 1 to signify this subcat's database entries have been entered and verified.
+- Contributing to the DB means assigning games their corresponding cat and subcat fields in accordance with the supplied DB tables.
+If you finish a subcat, mark the corresponding field under the "completed" column with a 1 to signify this subcat's database entries have been entered and verified.
 You can use [https://playground.helliolab.giize.com/gameview.php?id=x](https://playground.helliolab.giize.com/gameview.php?id=x) to enter the game ID's as they appear in the database.
 Note that both entries of a game that can be considered as **a duplicate should be marked as such**.
 Games that are **non-functional should be marked as broken** in the database and **without any `cat` and `subcat` information entered**.

-Contributing is also welcome for the JavaScript file which needs to be rewritten from scratch.
-HTML/CSS improvements are also welcome.
+- Contributing is also welcome for the JavaScript file which needs to be rewritten from scratch.

+- PHP/HTML/CSS improvements are also welcome so long as they don't rely on frameworks and expand the size of the codebase.